 Babies born early have problems breathing.
 This is called respiratory distress syndrome (RDS).
-All babies born at 22 to 23 weeks need to use a breathing machine (ventilator) during their hospital stay.
+All babies born at 24 to 26 weeks need to use a breathing machine (ventilator) during their hospital stay.
 Most of the time, their breathing improves as they grow.
 But some babies need breathing support, such as extra oxygen, for weeks or months.

-Pauses in breathing occur in babies born this early.
-This problem, called apnea, goes away as a baby matures.
+Babies born this early often have pauses in breathing.
+This problem, called apnea, usually goes away as a baby matures.
 Most babies need caffeine or breathing support to help them as they grow out of this.